ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 Starting from scratch is sometimes the only option to fulfill the product's architectural requirements.
-In this case, the following are some of the main considerations and challenges faced in the Ory efforts:
+In this case, the following are some of the main considerations and challenges faced in the ORY efforts:

 - To manage changing user models;
 - To choose and use some encryption algorithms such as BCrypt, PBKDF2, Argon2,